liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Schedule:** customizes the date and time your content publishes and/or expires.

 **Display Page:** lets you determine where the web contents will be displayed when linked from other pages.
-New to Liferay is the concept of the Canonical URL, which is a unique URL for the articles that will redirect the visitor to the default display page of the article.
+The concept of the Canonical URL is new to Liferay 6.1.
+The Canonical URL is unique for articles that will redirect the visitor to the default display page of the article.

 Imagine you have a newspaper with a sports section and a technology section.
 You add a Sports page and a Tech page to your site, each one with a specific banner and look and feel.
 You want the articles to appear in the appropriate pages, but you know in Liferay articles are not related to pages.
 You can add an article as often as you like in different web content display portlets or in configured Asset Publishers.
 But if you have a *View in context* link where will you show your article?
 This is where the default display page comes in.
 Each article defined with a default display page will be shown with other related articles in the same display page.